QuantumPickleJar/Evolve-Vis/SELF_HOST.md

 This repository can be served locally or from GitHub Pages.
 To play the modded version locally you will need Node.js installed.

+On Windows you can simply run `start.bat` located in the project root.
+The script installs the required dependencies and then launches the local server for you.
+If you'd rather run the commands yourself, use the following:

 ```bash
 npm install
 npm run serve